Thibault1/frontend-guild-corporate-website/content/posts/senior-javascript-developer-antwerp.md

 * When developing, setbacks and/or changing requirements are inevitable so flexibility is needed.
 * You’re focused and goal-oriented.
 * You’re capable of both working in team and individually.

+If your interested in this job, don’t hesitate and contact us!

+Get in touch with us and we can discuss the details while enjoying a cup of coffee.

+If this job is not a good match for you.

+We're always searching motivated frontend developers in Belgium.
+Be sure to contact us to find which other Belgium Frontend Developer jobs we have for you.

+thibault@frontendguild.be\
++32 493 84 98 73